joemcelroy/grunt-smartling/README.md

 ```

-NOTE: For JSON uploads to smartling, the following config may be required within the JSON file:
+NOTE: For JSON uploads to smartling, it may be helpful to include the following config within the src JSON file:

       {
         "smartling": {